 As you age, it generally happens that your golf skills will begin to erode, and this is something which is just unavoidable.
 However, that's no reason why you still can't continue to enjoy playing the wonderful game of golf, and still derive a great deal of pleasure from it.
 You may have to alter your playing style a little bit to accommodate your diminishing skills, but it's well worth it in order to keep on playing.

 The big difference with senior golf clubs is that they are more forgiving and have larger sweet spots, and this will allow you to hit the ball with less strength.
-Most senior options will also have a higher loft than regular options so that the ball can be launched into the air easier.
-It’s also true that seniors are generally less flexible than younger players, and that means they will need a flexible shaft to accommodate their altered swing.
+Most senior clubs will also have a higher loft than regular clubs, so that the ball can be launched into the air easier.
+It's also true that seniors are generally less flexible than younger players, and that means they will need a flexible shaft to accommodate their altered swing.
 By purchasing senior golf clubs, you will be able to cover up some of the deficiencies which accompany older age, and still play at a relatively consistent rate.

 What Makes a Golf Club More Suitable for Seniors

-Because seniors will generally experience a gradual decrease in swing speed and strength, they won’t be able to hit the ball as far, and will have more difficulty getting the ball airborne.
-Golf clubs that are specifically manufactured for seniors can assist in these areas by providing more lift and by being lighter, so not as much strength is needed to swing them.
-Most senior options are also designed with bigger sweet spots, so they are more forgiving on mishits, and they also include flexible shafts which aid with increased accuracy and distance.
+Because seniors will generally experience a gradual decrease in swing speed and strength, they won't be able to hit the ball as far, and will have more difficulty getting the ball airborne.
+Golf clubs which are specifically manufactured for seniors can assist in these areas by providing more lift and by being lighter, so not as much strength is needed to swing them.
+Most senior golf clubs are also designed with bigger sweet spots, so they are more forgiving on mishits, and they also include flexible shafts which aid with increased accuracy and distance.

 What Club Styles are Preferable?

-There are a number of manufacturers who specifically produce options aimed at seniors, and at helping them overcome any decline in their skills.
+There are a number of manufacturers who specifically produce golf clubs aimed at seniors, and at helping them overcome any decline in their skills.
 Generally speaking, all these senior golf club sets are the ones which should get most of your attention, because they have built-in accommodation for some aspects of your game which may be in decline.

-Everyone will of course have their own list of best options to buy, and these will be very subjective in nature, so there are no right or wrong answers about which senior clubs you should be purchasing.
+Everyone will of course have their own list of best clubs to buy, and these will be very subjective in nature, so there are no right or wrong answers about which senior clubs you should be purchasing.
 However, the following list is as good as any, and they have been proven to be very effective at helping seniors overcome diminishing skills, so they can continue to play well and enjoy the game.

 The Wilson Ultra Plus Set is a very affordable option, which focuses on adding distance to your shots, especially those off the tee.
-With extra-large sweet spots, they are very forgiving, and the flexible shafts help to overcome any loss of power you may have experienced with advancing age.
+With extra large sweet spots, they are very forgiving, and the flexible shafts help to overcome any loss of power you may have experienced with advancing age.